Pentecost: Date and public holiday

 The earliest possible date is May 10 (as in 1818 and 2285).
 The latest possible date is June 13 (as in 1943 and 2038).
 The day of Pentecost is seven weeks after Easter Sunday: that is to say, the fiftieth day after Easter inclusive of Easter Sunday.
 Pentecost may also refer to the 50 days from Easter to Pentecost Sunday inclusive of both.
 Because Easter itself has no fixed date, this makes Pentecost a moveable feast.
+In the United Kingdom, traditionally the next day, Whit Monday, was until 1970 a public holiday.
+Since 1971, by statute, the last Monday in May has been a Bank Holiday.

 While Eastern Christianity treats Pentecost as the last day of Easter in its liturgies, in the Roman liturgy it is usually a separate feast.
 The fifty days from Easter Sunday to Pentecost Sunday may also be called Eastertide.

 Since Pentecost itself is on a Sunday, it is automatically considered to be a public holiday in countries with large Christian denominations.
+However, in Hungary, it is distinguished from a regular Sunday due to the stricter trading laws, forcing most businesses to close on even if they are normally open on Sundays (the same restrictions apply to the following Monday).

 Pentecost Monday is a public holiday in many countries including Andorra, Austria, Belgium, Benin, Cyprus, Denmark, France, Germany, Greece, Hungary, Iceland, Liechtenstein, Luxembourg, the Netherlands, Norway, Romania (since 2008), Senegal, (most parts of) Switzerland, Togo and Ukraine.
+It is also a public holiday in Catalonia, where it is known as la Segona Pasqua (Second Easter).

 In Sweden it was also a public holiday, but Pentecost Monday (Annandag Pingst) was replaced by Swedish National Day on June 6, by a government decision on December 15, 2004.
 In Italy and Malta, it is no longer a public holiday.
 It was a public holiday in Ireland until 1973, when it was replaced by Early Summer Holiday on the first Monday in June.
 In the United Kingdom the day is known as Whit Monday, and was a bank holiday until 1967 when it was replaced by the Spring Bank Holiday on the last Monday in May.
 In France, following reactions to the implementation of the Journée de solidarité envers les personnes âgées, Pentecost Monday has been reestablished as a regular (not as a working) holiday on May 3, 2005.

 Literary allusions

 According to legend, King Arthur always gathered all his knights at the round table for a feast and a quest on Pentecost:

 So ever the king had a custom that at the feast of Pentecost in especial, afore other feasts in the year, he would not go that day to meat until he had heard or seen of a great marvel.

-German poet Johann Wolfgang von Goethe declared Pentecost "das liebliche Fest" – the lovely Feast, in a selection by the same name in his Reineke Fuchs.
+German poet Johann Wolfgang von Goethe declared Pentecost "das liebliche Fest" – the lovely feast, in a selection by the same name in his Reineke Fuchs.